Jan Mikulka: Portraits and figurative painting

 In his post-graduation years, Mikulka experimented with painting on the edge of abstraction, attempting to capture the movement and swirling of water and the optical distortion of the reflection of the surroundings on the restless surface (Water, 2008-2011).
-His work, which can be classified in the broader category of genre scenes, is characterized by a variety of subject matter and art.
+His work, which can be classified in the broader category of genre scenes, is characterised by a variety of subject matter and art.
 In 2011-2013, he used a smoke optical effect, a foggy atmosphere (Forest Scenery, 2012) and blurring of the scene.
-Whether it was then an influence of Gerhard Richter´s painting or an attempt to break free from the binding canon of realist painting is not relevant.
+Whether it was an influence of Gerhard Richter´s painting or an attempt to break free from the binding canon of realist painting is not relevant.
 Unusual in its subject matter, harmonious vibrancy of colour, and the process of painting itself, is The Game from 2012, which depicts out-of-focus figures engaged in an unspecified outdoor game.
 Similarly, some scenes from domestic life (Pairs, 2013) or situations with an obvious existential subtext (Jacob 4, 2012) are difficult to classify.

 Still lifes

 Mikulka's still lifes are partly assembled from common everyday objects, sometimes with paradoxical details referring to the contemporary desacralized consumerist way of life.
 He plays with the viewer's perception of reality and the illusion of space.
-His Still Life with Apples, rendered in an old-master manner of painting, in which tension is created by the shriveled fruit and the supermarket bag, is also a metaphor for decay.
+His Still Life with Apples, rendered in an old-master manner of painting, where tension is created by the shriveled fruit and the supermarket bag, is also a metaphor for decay.
 Mikulka's Still Life with Tangerines (2016) plays with the illusion of an inverted reflection on a glass support.
-In Still Life with Pomegranates (2017-2018), Mikulka uses purely painterly means to create a complex visual matrix of relationships between the depicted objects, linking them in an imaginary or intuitively understood space in which more distant objects appear out of focus, bordering on abstraction.
+In Still Life with Pomegranates (2017-2018), Mikulka uses purely painterly means to create a complex visual matrix of relationships between the depicted objects, linking them in an imaginary or intuitively understood space where more distant objects appear out of focus, bordering on abstraction.
 The two versions of Still Life with Limes (2016-2017) and Still Life from an Antique Room (2018) are a clear reference to the older masters, and their consistent triangular composition alludes to the painter's certain predilection for visual symmetry.
-Here, too, the empirically perceived space is defined only by the wall in the background and a perspectival compression that focuses the viewer's attention on the objects in the middle ground.
+Here, the empirically perceived space is defined only by the wall in the background and a perspectival compression that focuses the viewer's attention on the objects in the middle ground.
 The carafe and olives are considered objects with symbolic meaning in traditional religious iconography.